ansys/pymapdl/doc/source/user_guide/hpc/launch_mapdl_entrypoint.rst

 Assume an user wants to start a remote MAPDL instance in a HPC cluster to interact with it.
 The user would like to request 10 nodes, and 1 task per node (to avoid clashes between MAPDL instances).
 He would like to also request 64 GB of memory RAM.
-Because of administration logistic, he must use the machines in `Keros` partition.
+Because of administration logistic, he must use the machines in `supercluster01` partition.
 To make PyMAPDL to launch an instance like that on SLURM, run the following code:

 .. code-block:: python